mpaluchowski/wishlist-couple/README.md

 ## Installation

-1. copy the `data\config.inc.php.dist` to `data\config.inc.php` and fill in all the values to your liking
+1. Copy the `data\config.inc.php.dist` to `data\config.inc.php` and fill in all the values to your liking.
-2. save header image as `data\header.jpg`
+2. Save header image as `data\header.jpg`.
-3. compile SCSS files with SASS
+3. Compile `screen.scss` with SASS.
-4. upload to web server
+4. Upload to web server.
+5. Make sure the `\data\` directory is writable by the server.

 ## License